 - A materials fee to offset all lab materials used by participants

 - The cost of a research quality poster to present at the culminating poster session

 - Note: This is a commuter program and does not offer accommodations.

 - Course participants will be grouped by research interest and assigned a mentor that will guide them through the learning experience.
 Outside of class time, students will meet with mentors in the research lab to discuss research topics, learn techniques and perform research.

-- The course will conclude on July 22, 2022 with a STEM Research Expo.
-Each student will prepare a poster presentation for family, friends and fellow researchers to enjoy.
+- The course will conclude with a STEM Research Expo where each student will prepare a poster presentation for family, friends and fellow researchers to enjoy.
 As an added bonus, participants will be encouraged to publish their work in scientific journals focused on High School researchers.

 Examples of past research topics include: